U.S. open up five-point lead in Presidents Cup

 The Internationals, in dire need of a resurgence before Sunday's concluding singles, did make some inroads late on Saturday before play was suspended at a soaked Muirfield Village because of fading light.

-Of the four foursomes matches still to be completed, the Internationals were leading in two, all square in one and trailling in the other.
+Of the four foursomes matches still to be completed, the Internationals were leading in two, all square in one and trailing in the other.

 With Phil Mickelson and Tiger Woods providing a few moments of magic, the Americans had tightened their grip on the trophy with a superb display of golf in the morning's fourballs to lead by 10-1/2 points to 6-1/2.